Last update: April 9th, 2020 at 6:00 pm

 The Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA’s Aqua satellite captured these images on September 8, 2010 (top), and September 9, 2009 (bottom).
 Both images use a combination of infrared and visible light to increase the contrast between water and land.
 Clouds appear in varying shades of light blue-green, and vegetation appears bright green.
 Water varies in color from electric blue to navy, and differences in the shade of blue probably result from the angle of sunlight.

 The Usumacinta River flows through a network of lakes, ponds, and wetlands in southeastern Mexico.
 In the image from 2009, the river appears as a thin water body meandering toward Bahía de Campeche.
 In the image from 2010, the river has pushed over its banks in many locations, and standing water appears next to the river south of the bay.
+Flooding in Mexico has caused massive damage.

 Agence France-Presse described the heavy rains striking southern Mexico and Guatemala in the summer of 2010 as the worst in living memory, and reported that the death toll had risen to 50 as of September 8.